HereBeAndre/react-typescript-template/README.md

 ## License

-This project is distributed under Open Source license.
+This project is licensed under the terms of the MIT license.